Italy national rugby union team: Six Nations era: 2000–present

 In the 2007 Six Nations Championship, Italy started poorly, losing to France 3–39.
 However, Italy's performance improved, and they held England to a 20–7 result at Twickenham.
 Italy followed with a stunning start to their match at Murrayfield against Scotland, scoring three quick tries to give Italy a 21–0 lead after seven minutes, and the Azzurri went on to a 37–17 victory; their first-ever away win in the Six Nations.
 Italy's next match was against Wales in Rome, with Italy winning 23–20, for their first consecutive victories in the competition and help them achieve their highest-ever position in the competition.
 The domestic interest in rugby reached new heights with Italy's new success front page media coverage and the sport being held up as a model of fair play.
-Media and public interest in the national team was very high during the side's newfound success and on the final day a win could have seen them win their first ever six nations tournament, despite losing their last game to Ireland.
-10,000 fans later greeted the national team at Rome's Piazza del Popolo.
+Media and public interest in the national team was very high during the side's newfound success and on the final day a win could have seen them win their first ever six nations tournament.
+They needed a large win over ireland and other results to go their way.
+Italy were only 1 point behind at half time before they fell away in the 2nd half eventually losing 24-43.
+Despite losing their last game 10,000 fans later greeted the national team at Rome's Piazza del Popolo.

 The 2008 Six Nations Championship saw Italy again finish in last place, albeit by only a three-point margin.
 They took part in close matches against Ireland, Wales England and France respectively and managed a sole victory, defeating Scotland 23–20 in Rome in the last round of matches.
 In the summer tests they lost to South Africa but again managed to surprise 3rd ranked Argentina with a 13–12 victory.
 At the 2008 end of year tour Italy pushed the Wallabies in their clash in Padova, but the Australians eventually went on to win 30–20.
 A week later Italy were defeated by Argentina, 14–22.